 Second, take sodium along with fluids.
 This will prevent the dilution of blood sodium levels and the resulting low sodium symptoms.

-I teamed up with the co-founders of Ketogains, Tyler and Luis, to create the best electrolyte drink mix on the market.
+I teamed up with the co-founders of Ketogains, my former coaches, to create the best electrolyte drink mix on the market.
 It’s called LMNT, and it contains zero sugar, 1000 mg sodium, 200 mg potassium, and 60 mg magnesium.

 Essential nutrients for optimal functioning, minus all of the BS found in typical “sports” drinks that you don’t need.
 It also tastes unbelievably good, in my humble opinion.